'DWELLING PLACES BEYOND FORM'

 In his moment of conversion he is blinded by 'a heavenly light', but more significantly comes to see himself as an 'instrument' of God's unfolding plan rather than any 'obstacle' to the ways of love and truth.

 We read in the New Testament that prior to his Damascus trip he was 'breathing threats and murder' against the disciples of the Lord.
-He revelled in the power he held over the fate of men and women, over the earliest followers of Jesus.
+He revelled in the power and control he held over the fate of men and women, over the earliest followers of Jesus.

 Something beyond this worldly sense of power struck him.
 Something beyond religious, emotional, mental or physical form liberated him from his hateful and his harmful behaviours.
-Other 'dwelling places' were opened up to him.
+Other 'dwelling places' were in fact opened up to him.

 Living more fully in God's kingdom, St Paul was enabled to comprehend something without barriers or without limits or 'folds'.
 The scope of God's love, in Christ Jesus - the light of the inner and outer world - had brought him to his true self.
 He allowed that moment to renew his entire approach to existence.